ArtilaBruce/docs/pac6070/hardware_guide.md

 Data+ is pull up to V_ISO with 1K Ohm resistor.
 Data- is pull low to ground.
 The PAC-6070 provides on-board 120Ohm termination resistor for each RS-485 port.
 Termination resistor is not included.
 If want to enable the termination resistor, please adjust the associated jumper to short as below.
 User can add a 120 Ohm resistor shunt with D+ to D- if necessary.

-	Debug Port: RS-232 with RxD, TxD (Console)
+3.8	Serial Console Port ：Debug Port（ RS-232 with RxD, TxD ） There is a 4-pin wafer box header (J4) inside the PAC-6070 features as serial console port that used for locally accessing PAC-6070 system via console port.

 Pin	Debug Port
 1	RXD